Lagrangian fillings for Legendrian links of finite or affine Dynkin type: Legendrians and -graphs N-graphs

 \subsection{One-cycles in Legendrian weaves}

 Let us recall from \cite{CZ2020} how to construct a seed from an $N$-graph~$\ngraph$.
 Each one-cycle in $\Legendrian(\ngraph)$ corresponds to a vertex of the quiver, and a monodromy along that cycle gives a coordinate function at that vertex.
 The quiver is obtained from the intersection data among one-cycles.
 Moreover, there is an operation in $N$-graph, called \emph{Legendrian mutation}, which is a counterpart of the mutation in the cluster structure.
 The Legendrian mutation is crucial in constructing and distinguishing $N$-graphs.
-In turn, these will give as many Lagrangian fillings as seeds of Legendrian links.
+In turn, these will give as many Lagrangian fillings of a given Legendrian links as seeds in the associated cluster pattern to the link which will be discussed in Section~\ref{sec:N-graph of finite or affine type}.